 Are you are a care leaver, i.e. were you looked after by a local authority during childhood?
-At the Student and Graduate Employability Service we provide tailored support to help you build your skills, experience and contacts and progress into a graduate job or further study.
+At the Careers and Employability Service, we're here to help you build your skills, experience and contacts, and support you in applying for graduate jobs or further study.
 Sheryl Cruickshank is the named contacts for care leavers, so do contact her directly with any questions or to arrange an appointment.

 Are you aware of the career options open to you?

 For any student, navigating next steps and choosing a career direction can be challenging.
 However, if you don't have networks to rely on and gain insight from, you may particularly benefit from talking through your ideas with a careers adviser.
 This can help ensure you are aware of the range of options open to you and assist with your decision making.
 You can find useful information to begin your research and career exploration in the Career Options and Options with your Subject sections of this site.

 Seeking a part time job?
 You can access campus jobs and part time jobs through Handshake and there also regular opportunities for Ambassadors, which involve sharing your experiences at university with young people and representing the University at events.
 If you do not have time for a part time job, you can seek out other ways to build your experience, such as one-off volunteering with Hallam Union and opportunities within your course through Applied Projects.

 If you have moved schools or jobs several times, due to your living situation, have a chat with our employment advisers, about how best to present this on your CV.
 Remember that additional responsibilities such as assisting foster carers or looking after siblings and perseverance through other challenges are evidence of your character that can make you stand out to employers, if you choose to share this.